the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 * Mentoring community contributors
 * Meeting with and listening to community members to understand their needs and challenges
 * Maintaining stakeholder and project databases
-* Advocating for the community and project at external national and international meetings
+* Advocating for the community and project at external national and international meetings by giving presentations and running workshops
 * And a lot more!

 (cl-infrastructure-community-managers-skills)=